vietpq685/Arch-Hyprland/README.md

 ## Necessary
 > [!IMPORTANT]
-> Install a backup tool like 'snapper' or 'timeshift' and create a system backup before using this script.
+> Install a backup tool and create a system backup before using this script.

 > [!NOTE]
 > This script does not include package uninstallation, as some packages may have already been installed on your system by default.
 Creating a package uninstallation script could potentially affect your previous system.